aratomo-arazon/WFLite/doc/Enums/ActivityStatus.md

-# ActivityStatus
+# ActivityStatus Enum

-ActivityStatus represents the status of an activity.
+ActivityStatus enum provides the status of an activity.

 <pre><code>public enum ActivityStatus
 {